asczech/2018-08-14-long_reads/_episodes/01-start.md

 objectives:
 - "Topics and technologies used during this workshop"
 keypoints:
-- "This part of the lesson will mostly be take part as a lecture"
+- "This part of the lesson will mostly be given in the form of a lecture"
 ---

 ## Topics